OrShtrauch/RouterStress/readme.md

  - TODO: cpu over time graph
  - TODO: aggregated json file

+ ## Adding More Routers
+ you can add new routers in 2 ways:
+  1. use 'router_extractor.py' in the data directory, this will use the automation team 'routers.yaml' and 'firmwares.py' to generate json file with all the releavent fields.
+  2. Add one manually

+ ## Adding Custom Modes

+ To add a custom mode you have to add it in the scenarios.json file, located in the 'data' directory there you will specify:
+ - Name
+ - Display Name
+ - pip Dependencies
+ - Script Path
+ - Parameters To Pass

+after adding it, a docker image will be created on runtime, so you can use the mode in the conf.json

 ## Config file
 The config file is composed of 2 main parts,